babsy95/scansource-test/README.md

 - The role-assigning feature has been added as part of the Edit user module.

 - The flow of the application is as follows:
-- Inserted Roles data as Admin, Manager, Associate and Supervisor as an example.
+- Inserted sample roles data as Admin, Manager, Associate and Supervisor on 'groups' table.
 - Inserted a main admin (admin@gmail.com) user in DB and gave the role of admin manually in DB(Since currently there are no roles for any user on the current system ).
 - When the admin user is logged in with the role of admin, I gave admin the privilege to create a new user, edit and assign new roles to existing users and delete existing users.
 - Any user who has a manager role has the same privileges as an Admin.